Michał Kazimierz Pac

 Michał Kazimierz Pac (Mykolas Kazimieras Pacas; c.
-1624 – 4 April 1682) was a nobleman and prominent military leader of the Polish-Lithuanian Commonwealth, and of one the most influential members of the magnate Pac family.
+1624 – 4 April 1682) was a nobleman and prominent military leader of the Polish–Lithuanian Commonwealth, and of one the most influential members of the magnate Pac family.
 Educated by Jesuits and Mikołaj Krzysztof "the Orphan" Radziwiłł, Pac joined the military at a young age and rose through its ranks to fight against Russian, Turkish, and Swedish armies.
-Throughout his life, Pac was the Field Hetman of Lithuania, Voivode of Smolensk, as well as Great Hetman.
+Throughout his life, Pac was the field hetman of Lithuania, voivode of Smolensk, as well as the great hetman.
 Known for being a devout and ambitious personality of the Baroque period, Pac was interred below the Church of St. Peter and St. Paul, Vilnius along with a memorial plaque he commissioned.

 Biography

 Early life

-Michał Kazimierz Pac was born around 1624 in the Polish-Lithuanian Commonwealth.
+Michał Kazimierz Pac was born around 1624 in the Polish–Lithuanian Commonwealth.
 The son of a court treasurer and Voivode of Trakai Piotr Pac and Elžbieta Šemetaitė, Pac was educated by the Jesuits in Vilnius and Braunsberg, and was brought up by Mikołaj Krzysztof "the Orphan" Radziwiłł.
 In his youth, Pac supposedly fought in a duel with the future king of the Commonwealth, John III Sobieski, to win over a girl.